Alex-Paris/template_server/README.md

 ## Packages
 #### Dependencies
+*@sentry* - Used for monitoring and error tracking.

 *bcryptjs* - Used to hash and validate user password.

 *celebrate* - Used as a middleware to validate "put" and "post" routes body.